Sitecore/docker-images/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Build your own Docker images out of every released Sitecore version since 8.2 rev. 170407 (Update 3) - the first version that officially supported Windows Server 2016.
 There are some older versions too if your interested!
-See [Current images](#current-images) for an up-to-date list of which images available.
+See [Current images](#current-images) for an up-to-date list of which base images available and [Current variants](#current-variants) for variants (base images with additional modules installed).
 You can use this repository (preferably from a fork) from you own build server and have it build and push images to your own private Docker registry.
 Jump to the [How to use](#how-to-use) section for more details.

 ## Changelog

-- [Changes] Add PSE/JSS and SXA docker compose test files
-- [Changes] Add Variants build support
-- [Changes] Add Variants support; Sitecore Experience Accelerator (SXA)
+- [Added] New variant: Sitecore 9.1.1 with Sitecore Experience Accelerator (SXA).
+Thanks [@bplasmeijer](https://github.com/bplasmeijer) :+1:
-- [Changes] Add Variants support; Sitecore JavaScript Services (JSS)
+- [Added] New variant: Sitecore 9.1.1 with Sitecore JavaScript Services (JSS).
+Thanks [@bplasmeijer](https://github.com/bplasmeijer) :+1:
-- [Changes] Add Variants support; sitecore powershell extensions (PSE)
+- [Added] New variant: Sitecore 9.1.1 with PowerShell Extensions (PSE).
+Thanks [@bplasmeijer](https://github.com/bplasmeijer) :+1:
+- [Added] New variants build support.
+See [How to use](#how-to-use) and [Current variants](#current-variants).
 - [Changed] Sitecore 9.1.1 IIS app pools now runs as `LocalSystem` so they are allowed to write to volume mounts on Windows Server 2016/2019 hosts.
 - [Fixed] Sitecore Solr images on 1809 now runs as `ContainerAdministrator` again to fix access denied errors, see [#27](https://github.com/sitecoreops/sitecore-images/issues/27).
 Thanks [@joostmeijles](https://github.com/joostmeijles) :+1:
 - [**Breaking**] Sitecore 9.1.1 XM images renamed **back** to `xm1`, see [#28](https://github.com/sitecoreops/sitecore-images/issues/28).
 Thanks [@sergeyshushlyapin](https://github.com/sergeyshushlyapin) :+1: